lopezdsr/sql-query/hive_metastore.md

 Beta support for this feature was introduced in February, 2020.
 {: note}

 {{site.data.keyword.sqlquery_full}} includes a full database catalog that you can use to register and manage table definitions for your data on {{site.data.keyword.cos_full}}.
-Each instance of {{site.data.keyword.sqlquery_short}} has its own database catalog namespace.
-In a fresh instance, this catalog is empty, and it is up to you to register table definitions in there.
+See below how to register and work with your tables.

 ## Benefits